tidoust/cddlparser/README.md

 ## Known limitations

-- The parser is semi-lax and may accept CDDL blocks that are invalid per the CDDL grammar.
-In other words, while the parsing logic remains close to the grammar, no attempt is being made at validating the provided CDDL string.
+- No attempt is made at validating the CDDL while parsing.
+The parser should choke on fairly invalid CDDL blocks but may accept blocks that do not respect the CDDL grammar.
 - The only logic that exists in the AST for now is the serialization logic.
 There are no facilities to import CDDL modules, resolve references, inline groups, validate CBOR, etc.
 - The right hand side of a type rule is always represented as a group entry in the AST.
 In other words, it uses the same structure as the right hand side of a group rule.
 - A type wrapped into parentheses may be represented as a group as well.